mohangk/goodroot.ca/content/post/2018-02-23-an-opinion-on-opions.md

 > “Let me never fall into the vulgar mistake of dreaming that I am persecuted whenever I am contradicted.” ― Ralph Waldo Emerson

 To do this with grace, you’ll need to pull your self-worth out of your ideas.
 Be cool about it.
 You are not your ideas.
-If you’re wrong, or right, or half-wrong, or some-what right, it doesn’t matter.
+If you are wrong, or right, or half-wrong, or some-what right, it doesn’t matter.

 Do not let others bully you into insecurity by telling you you’re opinionated or stubborn.
 Do not pay heed to those acting self-righteous because they’re too cowardly to hold opinions.
 Do not let others abuse your aversion to friction to manipulate how you think or feel.

 Your opinion will do nothing but reflect positively upon you if you trust your heart, think lucidly, and put forward well-distilled, logical, and rational arguments.
 Be strong.
+Create a vision.
+Lead others.
 Have strong opinions.